autumoswitzerland/autumo-beetroot/README.md

 <!-- ROUTING -->
 ## Routing

 The router defines which resources are served by the requested URL of a web-app user.
 The out-of-box router is the `BeetRootDefaultRouter.java`.
-In any case, it always should be replaced for your own app.
-The define your router's java class in the `web_router` parameter.
+In any case, it always should be replaced for your own app: Define your router's java class in the `web_router` parameter.
 You simply have to implement the `Router` interface.

 Let's have a look at some routes: